Suz41/netflix-player/README.md

 - Browsers only support MP4 and WebM containers
 - MKV files need to be remuxed to MP4 first: `ffmpeg -i file.mkv -c copy file.mp4`
-- Subtitles auto-load from VTT files matched to episode sources